SamAllen06/lake_temp_work/documentation/working_with_docker_image/basic_linux.md

 --form
 ```
 Commonly used flags will usually have a one-letter one-dash form, and all flags will typically have a two-dash longer form.
-If a command supports both, they can be used interchangably.
+If a command supports both, they can be used interchangeably.

 ### Help
 Most commands, and often scripts (executable files), will support a help page.